MURRAY, Ky. – Below is information with recent news, notes, and accomplishments at Murray State University.

-The second place team, This Little Light of Mine/Script Seat, also hailed from Trigg County High School and consisted of Jacob Price, Stuart Boyd, Matthew Skinner and Carter Sholar.
-The concept of Script Seat is to bring relief to working Americans having to stand on their feet for a lengthy time through the creation of a retractable seat that is placed under the counter of the workplace, particularly in pharmacies.
+The second-place team, This Little Light of Mine/Script Seat, also hailed from Trigg County High School and consisted of Jacob Price, Stuart Boyd, Matthew Skinner, and Carter Sholar.
+The concept of Script Seat is to bring relief to working Americans having to stand on their feet for a long time through the creation of a retractable seat that is placed under the counter of the workplace, particularly in pharmacies.

-This year’s third place team was A-Team/iShare, comprised of Alyssa Taylor and Will Allen from Trigg County High School.
-They invented a self-powering battery portable device without the use of charge as it transfers battery life from one smartphone to another, focusing on the Apple phone market.
+This year’s third-place team was A-Team/iShare, comprised of Alyssa Taylor and Will Allen from Trigg County High School.
+They invented a self-powering battery portable device without the use of the charge as it transfers battery life from one smartphone to another, focusing on the Apple phone market.

 A complimentary prize for the best use of technology was awarded to the Safe Angels team from Hopkins County Career & Technical Center, comprised of Matthew Holmes and Andrew Milum.
 This team exhibited the most innovative implementation of technology into their business idea.

 The Master of Fine Arts in Creative Writing program at Murray State University is pleased to announce the establishment of The Clinton and Mary Opal Moore Appalachian Writer’s Residency.